 [ADD INFORMATION ON BUDGET COMPOSITION UNDER APPROPRIATIONS/FILING FEES]

-Antitrust enforcement, however, has become significantly more expensive with the rise in cases trialed under the rule of reason and the need for economic modelling over the past decades.
+Antitrust enforcement, however, has become significantly more expensive with the rise in cases trialed under the rule of reason and the need for economic modeling over the past decades.
 This means that agencies have had to dedicate a growing share of their budget to each litigation, even if overall enforcement is falling.
 The decline in the number of staff positions adjusted per GDP over the past decades is even more impressive, as shown by FTC data below.

 Figure XXXX: Real GDP for FTC Employee – 1929-2013 (Billions of 1996$)